 4. Go on an Adventure in Sullivan, Missouri

 If you are looking for an action-packed getaway that’s not too far from the city, head over to Meramec State Park where you can spend the weekend canoeing, cave exploring and zip-lining.
-This is one of our favorite weekend getaways in Missouri.
+This is one of our favorite Missouri tourist attractions.

 With over 6,000 caves, Missouri is known as, “The Cave State” and the largest one is found an hour away from St. Louis.
 Meramec Caverns have been open to the public since 1933 and are said to have been the hideout of outlaw Jesse James.
 If the kids are interested in learning more about the infamous bandit, there’s a Jesse James Wax Museum not far from the caverns.

 Meramec Caverns are also home to the Caveman Zip Line, where you can soar through the treetops and swing high in the sky.
 The four lines run from 250 feet to 1,250 feet and reach up to 50 MPH.